-Pride Month may have come and gone, but Seattle’s festivities are far from over—including one of the city’s most beloved community events, Alki Beach Pride Like Add to a List .
+Pride Month may have come and gone, but Seattle’s festivities are far from over—including one of the city’s most beloved community events, Alki Beach Pride Past Event Like List .
 Back for its ninth year, Seattle’s only Pride celebration on a beach is bringing even more experiences to multiple venues on August 13 and 14 under the theme of “Together Again.”
 There will be live music, performances, a skate-and-ride Roll OUT, a drag brunch, sunset yoga, and an outdoor movie—all on the sandy beach and boardwalk of Alki and the nearby Admiral neighborhood.

 Featured performers include R&B singer DeAndre Brackensick of American Idol fame, Honolulu singer and percussionist Jenn Wright (JRoQ), and more entertainment yet to be announced.
 They’ll all make Alki Beach Pride a destination worth the drive (or water taxi ride) to the island of West Seattle.
 Check the event’s the official Instagram account for the latest updates.